Join the Conversation!

 This site is is open to all educators: public and private K-12 teachers, college professors, after-school teachers, coaches, principals and superintendents.
 It is open to educators from all levels of experience – first year teachers, mid-career veterans, and those who have retired after decades in the classroom.

 We also invite reflections from those who work outside of traditional school settings, such as yoga and dance teachers, theater directors and workshop facilitators.
-And we welcome hearing from leaders from other fields (as those in Leading from Within), writers and poets.
+And we welcome hearing from leaders from other fields (such as those in Leading from Within), writers and poets.

 The Submission Process: